Abhishake63/abhishake-guides/manage-users-linux.md

 ## 2. Adding & Deleting Users

-Next, we'll walk you through the process of adding and deleting users using commands like **`useradd`** and **`userdel`**.
-You'll learn how to create new user accounts, set passwords, and manage home directories.
-We'll also cover how to create system users, which are typically used for running services and daemons.

 > To create the user's home directory, use the **`-m`** option with **`useradd`**:
 >